 22. Sijo French Linen Sheet Set in Snow — $145+

 Selecting bedding is never easy (which is why we created an entire guide to how to select the right bedding fabric for you!) but these 100% French flax linen sheets from Sijo look like the perfect fit.
-Linen is an insulating material making it ideal for temperature regulation year-round — a characteristic that is especially appealing living in the Chicago area where the weather can range from near blizzard-level snowstorms to hot and humid within just a few months.
+Linen is an insulating material making it ideal for temperature regulation year-round — a characteristic that is especially appealing if you live in places where the weather can range from near blizzard-level snowstorms to hot and humid within just a few months.

 What’s exceptional about Sijo is that their linen is made with dew-retted flax sustainably sourced from Normandy, France.

 This handwoven basket is one aesthetically pleasing way to store dirty clothes!
-Swahili African Modern’s laundry hamper is made with locally-sourced all-natural grasses and upcycled plastic strips by women in Senegal who earn above living wages and work within the comfort of their own villages.
+Swahili African Modern’s laundry hamper is made with locally sourced all-natural grasses and upcycled plastic strips by women in Senegal who earn above living wages and work within the comfort of their villages.
 The slow-made, thoughtfully crafted basket could also be used to store blankets or other household items.